The truths and myths about the Nutri-Score logo✨

-KarmaKarma creates healthy products and only develops product ideas that achieve a Nutri-Score A. We believe there's already enough unhealthy food.
-That’s why we know exactly how to determine a Nutri-Score.
+KarmaKarma creates healthy products and only develops a product idea if it achieves a Nutri-Score A. We believe there are already enough unhealthy products on the market.
+So yes, we know how to check a Nutri-Score accurately.

-There is some controversy and confusion surrounding the Nutri-Score logo.
-For example, you may have seen a photo of frozen fries with a Nutri-Score A. People often think Nutri-Score is a ranking within a category.
-But whether a product is healthy or not remains unclear.
-So, what’s really going on?
+There’s quite a bit of controversy and confusion around the Nutri-Score logo.
+For example, you might have seen a photo of frozen fries with a Nutri-Score A. Many people also think Nutri-Score is an indicator within a category, but whether a product is actually healthy often remains unclear.
+What’s the reality?

-Nutri-Score is an objective formula that provides a good indication of a product’s healthiness.
+Nutri-Score is an objective formula that gives a solid indication of the nutritional quality of a product.

 Example of Nutri-Score labels from A to E

-There are separate methods for drinks and fats, but for all other foods—from cereals to frozen meals—the approach is the same.
-Nutri-Score is an overarching health score, not a category-specific rating as often assumed.
+There’s a different calculation for drinks and fats, but for all other foods—from cereals to frozen meals—the method is the same.
+Nutri-Score is a general health score, not a category-specific indicator as people often think.

-The score is based on the amount of energy, saturated fat, sugar, salt, protein, fiber, and the percentage of fruits, vegetables, and nuts per 100 grams.
+The score is calculated based on the amount of energy, saturated fats, sugar, salt, protein, fiber, and the percentage of fruits, vegetables, and nuts per 100 grams.

-Too much energy, saturated fat, sugar, and/or salt earns negative points, while a high amount of fiber, protein, or fruit, vegetables, legumes, and nuts scores positively.
-Nutri-Score is thus a sum of both positive and negative aspects of an ingredient or recipe, and is unrelated to product categories.
-The logo helps you quickly find healthy Nutri-Score A products even within less healthy categories.
+Too much energy, saturated fats, sugar, and/or salt leads to negative points, while high amounts of fiber, protein, fruits, vegetables, legumes, and nuts give positive points.
+Nutri-Score is therefore a sum of the positive and negative aspects of an ingredient or recipe, and it is completely independent of category.
+However, the logo does help you quickly identify healthier Nutri-Score A products within a product category.

-Nutri-Score A and B products are healthy and suitable for daily consumption.
-Products with C, D, or E scores should be consumed in moderation.
-Our diet needs not only fruits and vegetables but also carbohydrates and fats, including saturated ones.
-The problem is that we tend to consume too much.
-D and E products like olive oil or chocolate can still fit into a balanced diet but are better consumed in moderation.
+Products with a Nutri-Score A or B are healthy and can be eaten daily.
+Products with Nutri-Score C, D, and E should be consumed in moderation.
+Our daily diet needs not only fruits and vegetables but also carbohydrates and fats, including saturated fats.
+The issue is that we often consume these too easily.
+Products rated D and E, like olive oil or chocolate, can be part of a healthy diet but are best enjoyed in moderation.

-Nutri-Score gives a good indication of a product’s nutritional value but does not account for everything.
-For example, it doesn’t consider additives, allergens, colorants, artificial sweeteners (like aspartame), or pesticides.
-We know aspartame is unhealthy, yet many soft drinks score Nutri-Score A. For these aspects, the European organic label is a good reference—which we’ll discuss in a future blog.
+Nutri-Score is a good indicator of a product’s nutritional quality, but it doesn’t account for everything.
+For example, it does not consider additives, allergens, colorings, chemical sweeteners (like aspartame), or pesticides.
+We know aspartame is bad for your health, yet many diet sodas still show a Nutri-Score A. For these aspects, the EU organic logo is a good guide, but we’ll cover that in another post.

-Nutri-Score also doesn’t consider preparation.
-For example, if you deep-fry healthy potatoes in saturated fat, they are no longer healthy.
-That’s why frozen fries can have a Nutri-Score A even though nobody eats them uncooked.
+Also, Nutri-Score does not consider how a product is prepared.
+For example, if you deep-fry healthy potatoes in a lot of saturated fat, it’s no longer a healthy choice.
+That’s why frozen fries can have a Nutri-Score A, even though no one eats them raw.

-“Nutri-Score is a simple, understandable source of information that helps consumers improve their food choices and promotes public health.” — Serge Hercberg
+“Nutri-Score is a clear and understandable tool that helps consumers make healthier food choices and supports public health.”

-We post all comments, but to prevent bot spam, comments are moderated.
+We publish all comments, but to avoid spam, they are reviewed first.

 Back to blog